TalmageTalmage/rokenbok-controller-port/README.md

 # rokenbok-controller-port
 This is a repo for documenting how the Rokenbok's controller ports function as well as providing the functionality to interact with it using an Arduino.

-The goal of this Readme is only to explain how to set up the Arduino(s), run my scripts and layout a roadmap for future development.
+The purpose of this Readme is only to explain how to set up the Arduino(s), run my scripts and layout a roadmap for future development.
 You can find my actual documentation on how the original controllers function and communicate with the Command Deck [here.](Documentation/controller-port.md)

 You can see a video of this project in action [here.](https://www.youtube.com/watch?v=4-s3MExh7sA)